What initially inspired you to pursue a career in education?

 What characterises the students graduating from your school?

 They are always tenacious, vibrant and ambitious individuals.
 They value good relationships and open-mindedness.
 They care about the environment and enjoy creativity.
 They are often bi-lingual or multi-lingual, confident in public speaking and, at the age of 18, take with them the IB Diploma – a passport to universities across the globe.

 What would you say makes the learning environment extra special?

 When your school has a view of Lake Geneva and Mont Blanc and is surrounded by orchards and fields and colours that change with each season and time of day it is difficult not to feel blessed and inspired.
 This is what students see when they look out from their classroom.
-Inside they enjoy light and airy spaces with the latest technology available to them in specialist laboratories, music and technology suites, art rooms, theatre and sports hall.
-However we believe that the learning environment is not confined to classroom space.
+Inside they enjoy the light and airy spaces with the latest technology available to them in specialist laboratories, music and technology suites, art rooms, theatre and sports hall.
+However, we believe that the learning environment is not confined to classroom space.
 Students enjoy the Global Campus, a virtual learning environment connecting them with students across the world.
-From the age of 14 they participate in our outdoor classroom in Tanzania, participating in environmental and community projects near our Arusha base camp.
+From the age of 14, they participate in our outdoor classroom in Tanzania, participating in environmental and community projects near our Arusha base camp.

 Which features of the school do parents value the most?